cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - ``system.store.writes``
      - Write operations performed on Datasets

-These metrics are available in a Mappers and Reducers context:
+These metrics are available in a Mappers or Reducers context (specify whether a Mapper or Reducer context is desired, as shown above):

 .. list-table::
    :header-rows: 1
    :widths: 60 40

-   * - Mappers and Reducers Metric
+   * - Mappers or Reducers Metric
      - Description
    * - ``system.process.completion``
      - A number from 0 to 100 indicating the progress of the Map or Reduce phase